Skip to main content

 declaration - Context variables that will be accessible inside the loop condition - The boolean value that will be tested before each iteration.
 The loop will continue running while this is true step - A process to be executed after each loop iteration instruction - what the loop should do every iteration

-While loops are the most common way to do repetitive tasks in Abstract. it behave both like while and for loops in the majority of other languages.
+While loops are the most common way to do repetitive tasks in tq. it behave both like while and for loops in the majority of other languages.

 In C